oxpeter/unconcealed/README.md

 accessible as a Jupyter kernel.
 You can read more about this from the [IPython documentation](https://ipython.readthedocs.io/en/stable/install/kernel_install.html#kernels-for-different-environments).

+### Dependencies
+To use the full functionality of unconcealed, you will need to separately install the following dependencies.

+* pdfimages (only if you need to use the image extraction feature)
+* Jupyter, Ipywidgets (if you want to use the interactive widget module)

 ## Usage
 1. Start up your Jupyter notebook
 2. Note the directory/s where the images are located
     1. If you need to, you can use unconcealed.extract_from_pdf() to create a directory containing all images from a PDF, with the ability to filter based on image size.
+This requires separate installation of pdfimages.
 3. Import the widget module:

 ```python